-Financial markets are made up of many small players, known as retail investors, and a handful of big players, called institutional investors.
+Financial markets are made up of many small players, known as retail investors, and a handful of big players called institutional investors.
 Both of them come together to form the markets we see today.
-In this article, we’re going to discuss what an institutional investor is, the part they play in guiding the markets, and how they differ from other types of investors.
+In this article, we will discuss what an institutional investor is, the part they play in guiding the markets, and how they differ from other types of investors.

 Before we continue, Financial Professional wants to remind you that this article is educational in nature.
 Any securities or firms named are for illustrative purposes only and do not constitute financial advice.
 Always do your due diligence and consider your situation – and the help of a licensed financial professional – when making investment decisions.

 If you don’t yet have industry professionals handling your portfolio, we can help!
 Check out Financial Professional’s investment marketplace, where we partner with some of the best in the business to help find the right investment for you.

 An institutional investor is an entity that gathers together money from individual investors to invest on their behalf.
 Their goal is to earn profits for their clients (and themselves in the process, of course).

 There are many different types of institutional investors playing the field today.
 Some gather their money from retirement accounts, such as a 401k or Roth IRA, while others collect money from anyone who wants to invest (such as mutual funds).